Frequently Asked Questions

 Visit the Corporate Governance Committee

 How do I nominate someone for the Pfizer Board or submit a shareholder proposal?

-Under SEC rules, if a shareholder wants us to include a proposal in our Proxy Statement and form of proxy for presentation at our 2015 Annual Meeting of Shareholders, the proposal must be received by us at our principal executive offices at 235 East 42nd Street, New York, NY 10017-5755 by November 13, 2014.
+Under SEC rules, if a shareholder wants us to include a proposal in our Proxy Statement and form of proxy for presentation at our 2016 Annual Meeting of Shareholders, the proposal must be received by us at our principal executive offices at 235 East 42nd Street, New York, New York 10017-5755 by November 13, 2015.
 The proposal should be sent to the attention of the Corporate Secretary of the Company.

-- if the 2015 Annual Meeting is to be held on a date not within 25 days before or after such anniversary, 10 days following the first to occur of the date on which notice of the date of the 2015 Annual Meeting is mailed or the public disclosure of the date of the 2015 Annual Meeting is made.
+- if the 2016 Annual Meeting is to be held on a date not within 25 days before or after such anniversary, no later than 10 days following the first to occur of the date on which notice of the date of the 2016 Annual Meeting is mailed or the public disclosure of the date of the 2016 Annual Meeting is made.

-For any other meeting, the nomination or item of business must be received by the tenth day following the date of public disclosure of the date of the meeting is made.
+For any other meeting, the nomination or item of business must be received by the tenth day following the date that public disclosure of the date of the meeting is made.

-The nomination must contain the following information about the nominee (amongst other information, as specified in the By-laws):
+The nomination must contain the following information about the nominee (among other information, as specified in the By-laws):

 - business and residence addresses;